HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Introduction

 In tandem with this motivation, this work introduces a seminal addition to the realm of data resources, \textsc{HaSPeR} (\textbf{Ha}nd \textbf{S}hadow \textbf{P}upp\textbf{e}t Image \textbf{R}epository), a methodically curated novel image dataset of hand shadow puppets.
-The dataset comprises an assemblage of 8,340 samples, that we painstakingly source and verify from 45 professional puppeteer clips and 22 amateur puppeteer clips.
+The dataset comprises an assemblage of 15,000 samples, that we painstakingly source and verify from 68 professional shadowgraphist clips and 90 amateur shadowgraphist clips.
 We label and categorize the images with utmost precision to elicit robustness in the image classification models that will undergo training with these images.
 The samples in \haspers are diverse in nature since the source clips are recorded in a plethora of different poses, orientations, and background lighting conditions of the translucent screen.
+We also inculcate silhouette motion diversity via optical flow estimation \cite{Horn_1981} in the frame extraction process.
 We conduct a detailed analysis of \textsc{HaSPeR}'s statistical characteristics.
 We also employ a variety of state-of-the-art (SOTA) pretrained image classification models to establish a performance benchmark for validating the integrity of the dataset.
-Additionally, we conduct a thorough evaluation of several facets of the ace \textsc{InceptionV3} model, including its feature representations, interpretability, explainability, and classification errors that it encounters.
-In an effort to assess the potential of digitized ombromanie teaching tools, we create a simple and lightweight prototype Android application using Flutter for classifying hand shadow puppet images from the phone’s camera feed.
+Additionally, we conduct a thorough evaluation of several facets of the ace \textsc{ResNet34} model, including its feature representations, feature fusions, interpretability, explainability, and classification errors that it encounters.
+In an effort to assess the potential of digitized ombromanie teaching tools, we create a simple and lightweight prototype Android application using Flutter for classifying hand shadow puppet images from the phone's camera feed.
 We posit that our dataset possesses the potential to offer a wealth of opportunities for exploration and analysis into the artistic domain of hand shadow puppetry.